willyuyasan/sales_prediction_oe/data_science/README.md

 Likewise as the main goal is to procude prediction of  given file (.csv), where new dates are delivered waiting for its number of predicted sales, then the user can see the final deliverable file (.csv) with the same estructure as the given one, on the "predictions" folder.

-As mentioned before, the delivered file maintain the initial given estructure, but with the "q_predicted" field filled with the expected prediction, and with a new one field "prediction_datetime" where is stored the prediction date
+As mentioned before, the delivered file maintain the initial given estructure, but with the "q_predicted" field filled with the expected prediction, and with a new one field "prediction_datetime" where is stored the date when predictions were generated

 --Author: William Uyasan